 NOTES AND REFERENCES

-7. Unless noted otherwise, all scriptural references in this article are from The New King James Version of the Bible.
+1. Unless otherwise noted, all Scripture references in this article are quoted from the New King James Version of the Bible.

 2. Dmitri Slivniak, “Our God(s) Is One: Biblical Elohim and the Indeterminacy of Meaning,”Scandinavian Journal of the Old Testament vol. 19 (2005), p.
 4.

 3. Johann P. Gabler, Neuer Versuch uber die mosaische Schopfungsgeschichte (Altdorf, Germany: Aldorf University, 1795).

 4. Hermann Gunkel, Genesis (Macon, Ga.: Mercer University Press, 1997), p.
 112.